rivera-joel/business-intelligence-project/exploratory-data-analysis/README.md

-# Exploratory Data Analysis in R
+# Exploratory and Advanced Data Analysis in R

-This folder contains the R code used to explore, validate and visualise the datasets included in the Business Intelligence project.
+This folder contains the R Markdown analysis used to explore, validate and visualise the project datasets, as well as to perform clustering and forecasting experiments.

 ## Analysis performed